lTocquetCPE/TPCSDEV2/README.md

 # TPCSDEV2

 TP02 CSDEV CPE LYON
-Terminal version of the Hangman game project for CPE LYON.
-The objective was getting at ease with python and good practices
+Hangman game coded in console and GUI version for the CPE Lyon CSDEV1 Course.
+It is a simple game to make sure we knew how python and tkinter works